RebanMark/Animal-Identification-using-RESNET50/README.md

 1. Clone this repository
 2. Download the dataset from Kaggle and place it in your working directory
-3. Open `reban-miniproject.ipynb` in Jupyter or Colab
+3. Open `Animal Identification.ipynb` in Jupyter or Colab
 4. Run all cells to train and evaluate the model

 ---